Professional Career Opportunities - Job Title Details

 Transportation Analysts collect and analyze transportation statistics and information; develop methods of analysis; evaluate existing and proposed plans and projects for their ability to meet transportation objectives and their impact on social, economic, and ecological factors; and prepare reports of findings.
 Employees participate in transportation systems, program and project planning, and project development.
-These positions are located in the Department of Transportation, with a few positions in the Bridge Authority and the Thruway Authority.

 You must meet the requirements below to qualify for this title.

 Either 1.A bachelor's degree including or supplemented by 24 qualifying semester credit hours AND two years of qualifying experience *OR

 2.A Master's degree including or supplemented by 24 qualifying semester credit hours in AND one year of qualifying experience*.

 Qualifying semester credit hours: calculus, chemical engineering, civil engineering, civil engineering technology, civil engineering technology statistics, climate change science, coastal engineering, coastal management, coastal policy, computer modeling/science, economics, electrical engineering, energy engineering, energy management, energy policy, engineering, environmental law, environmental administration, environmental and community land planning, environmental engineering, environmental management, environmental planning, environmental policy, sustainable engineering, sustainable management, sustainable policy, geography, geographic information systems, geological engineering, information science, information systems, information technology, landscape architecture, mathematics, mechanical engineering, mining engineering, operations research/management, petroleum engineering, political science, political economy and development, public administration, public policy, quantitative/analytical methods (mathematical or computer), quantitative analysis, statistics, transportation engineering, transportation or highway planning, transportation or highway management, transportation or highway systems engineering